Maximize Productivity While Working From Home

-Whether that was true productivity is another thing; when the lunches, coffee breaks and commute (oh god – remember the commute) are considered, and those hours where you were just filling time, you realize it was perhaps the illusion of productivity, rather than productivity itself.
+Suddenly the 9-5 you had seems comparatively productive — the whole day was carefully mapped out, and you got stuff done.
+Whether that was true productivity is another thing; when the lunches, coffee breaks and commute (oh yeah — remember the commute) are considered, and those hours where you were just filling time, you realize it was perhaps the illusion of productivity, rather than productivity itself.

 Top 5 Tips for Maximizing Productivity